-The application form for this program will be accessible only to UNM employees.
+The application form for this program will be accessible only to UNM employees and it is open during the summer and early fall of each year.

 Before you submit your documents, consider meeting with the OER Librarian for a consultation or attend an informational session.